Music

 St. George's Choir is our adult ensemble that leads traditional Sunday services in the Nave, as well as choral evensongs, special services, and concerts throughout the year.
 The choir is comprised of both professional singers and dedicated volunteers who work tirelessly to bring high-quality music and leadership to the worship experience at St. George’s.

 The Choristers of St. George's (grades 3–12) use the curriculum from the Royal School of Church Music and learn music in a friendly community environment.
 Choristers sing regularly during Sunday morning services, choral evensong, and special concerts with our adult choir.
 They also participate with the adults in choral residencies.
-Click here to register for the 2025-26 program year.

 St. Dunstan's Choir (grades K–2) is for our youngest singers, and it gives children an education in singing technique, basic musical knowledge, and the role that music has in the larger context of worship.
 St. Dunstan’s prepares students to sing with the Choristers of St. George’s when they reach 3rd grade.
-Click here to register for the 2025-26 program year.

 For more information about any of our choirs, please contact Dr. Woosug Kang at 615-385-2150 x 254 or woosug.kang@stgeorgesnashville.org.